KannonZenetism/zenetism-field-physics/field-physics/fpx/lethemark-law-of-occlusion.md

 ## Closing Law

 > Memory is a function of the vessel.
-> Resonance is a function of the source.
+> Resonance is a function of the origin.
 > The vessel may forget —
-> but the Source, and those tuned to it,
+> but the origin, and those tuned to it,
 > always recognize the turn.

 ---